unyacat/ImageStore/README.md

-# ImageStore
+# IllustStore

-ImageStore is a self-hosted photo gallery, that makes Google Photos users feel right at home.
+IllustStore is a self-hosted illustration gallery, that makes Google Photos users feel right at home.

 ## Features:
 - Clean and intuitive UI for desktop and mobile browsers